-Underwater archaeological surveys in Hedeby’s harbour area began as early as 1933, but the most extensive results were produced in the 1979/80 excavation of the harbour, which offered major insights into the pier structure and Viking Age shipwrecks.
-Hedeby was one of the major commercial centres of the Viking Age in Scandinavia, an emporium, embedded in a long-distance maritime trade network with a reach ranging from Iceland to Byzantium.
-Aside from the rich archaeological assemblage of commodities, artwork and handicraft from all corners of the – then – known world, Hedeby’s significance as an international trading place is also reflected in early medieval written sources, like the 9th-century voyage of the Anglo-Saxon seafarer Wulfstan to Hedeby, recorded in Orosius’ Historiae.
+Underwater archaeological surveys in Hedeby’s harbour area began as early as 1933, but the most extensive results were produced during the 1979/’80 excavation of the harbour, which offered major insights into the pier structure and Viking Age shipwrecks.
+Hedeby was one of the major commercial centres of Viking Age Scandinavia, an emporium, embedded in a long-distance maritime trade network with a reach ranging from Iceland to Byzantium.
+Aside from the rich archaeological assemblage of commodities, artwork and handicrafts from all corners of the then-known world, Hedeby’s significance as an international trading place is also reflected in early medieval written sources, like the 9th-century voyage of the Anglo-Saxon seafarer Wulfstan to Hedeby, recorded in Orosius’ Historiae.

 The harbour area of the Viking Age settlement of Hedeby (German: Haithabu) encompasses around 8 hectares of the Haddeby Noor, which marks the southwestern extent of the Schlei Fjord where the Jutland Peninsula forms an isthmus of some 16 kilometres to the marshy river valley of the Treene – a tributary of the Eider – which empties into the North Sea.
 Despite its location deep inland, Hedeby was a seaport and an important point of transhipment between the North Sea (via Hollingstedt) and the Baltic Sea.
 Not only the strategic location between the North Sea and Baltic Sea but also its location in the borderlands between Danes, Frisians, Saxons and western Slavs (Abodrites) abetted Hedeby’s rise as one of the most important commercial centres and harbours of the Viking Age.